diginet-ab/BrowserFS/README.md

 * Node and NPM
 * Run `yarn install` (or `npm install`) to install local dependencies and build BrowserFS

-A minified build can be found in `dist/browserfs.min.js`, and the unminified build can be found in `dist/browserfs.js`.

-Custom builds:

-If you want to build BrowserFS with a subset of the available backends, change `src/core/backends.ts` to include only the backends you require, and re-build.

 ### Using

 Using `BrowserFS.configure()`, you can easily configure BrowserFS to use a variety of file system types.